satnet-project/satnet-ng/README.md

 satnet-ng
 ================
-AngularJS application that implements an user interface for the services of the SATNet network.
+AngularJS application that implements a JavaScript user interface for the services of the SATNet network.

 USAGE
 ================